ryan-huang1/c-house-summary/README.md

 Detects "/summary", sends all messages after the message the /summary message replys to, to be summarized

 ## Server Setup: `signal-cli-rest-api`
 Before running this application, you need to set up the `signal-cli-rest-api` server.
 This server acts as an intermediary, handling Signal messaging operations.

-### Steps to Setup `signal-cli-rest-api`
-1. **Create Configuration Directory**: mkdir $HOME/.local/share/signal-cli

-This directory stores the Signal configuration, allowing container updates without re-registering your Signal number.

-2. **Start Docker Container**: sudo docker run -d --name signal-api --restart=always -p 8080:8080 -v $HOME/.local/share/signal-cli:/home/.local/share/signal-cli -e 'MODE=native' bbernhard/signal-cli-rest-api

-This command starts the `signal-cli-rest-api` in a Docker container.

-3. **Register or Link Signal Number**:
-Open `http://localhost:8080/v1/qrcodelink?device_name=signal-api` in a browser.
-Then, in your Signal mobile app, go to Settings > Linked Devices and scan the QR code.

-4. **Test REST API**:
-curl -X POST -H "Content-Type: application/json" 'http://localhost:8080/v2/send' -d '{"message": "Test via Signal API!", "number": "+4412345", "recipients": ["+44987654"]}'

-Replace `+4412345` with your Signal number and `+44987654` with the recipient's number.
+This is the server that the application calls on

 **Set Environment Variables**:
    - Set the following environment variables for API keys and server URLs: